ArturoSirvent/ArturoSirvent/README.md

 ## I'm a Data Science student at the University of Valencia!!

-- 🔭 I've finished recently my degree in physics!
+- 🔭 I've recently finished my degree in Physics!
 - 🌱 Right now I am very interested deep learning, data analytics and computer vision.
 Also I am taking lectures on German (B1) and English (C1).
 - I am open to work btw...